A Travel Photography Tips & Tricks Series Post.

 Lightroom – A simple, yet overwhelming tool for many of us!

 Lightroom, with its multiple modules and a huge number of options, could leave people in a state of “OMG!-What-should-I-do-with-these-numerous-sliders-and-controls!”
 I am attempting to de-mystify this tool in a way that most images that are decently exposed could get tackled by using this post.
 The process outlined here will work with Lightroom Ver.
-5.0 or later.
-The process has been defined for Mac users.
+14.x or later.
+The process has been defined for both Mac and Windows users.

 Library Module